daudzaidi/mysqlfabric-nodejs-connectors/readme.md

 **scope** is optional.
 The default is **SCOPE_LOCAL** if this property is omitted.

-**key**: If scope is fabric.SCOPE_LOCAL, key is required to indicate which row to affect.
+**key**: If scope is **SCOPE_LOCAL**, key is required to indicate which row to affect.
 If scope is SCOPE_GLOBAL, key is inapplicable; do not specify it.

 When the mode argument is applicable, these values are permitted:

 **MODE_READWRITE**: Connect to a master server.
 This is the default.

 **MODE_READONLY**: Connect to a slave if one is available, to the master otherwise.
-Load Balancing is NOT yet implemented in case of multiple secndary servers.
+Load Balancing is NOT yet implemented in case of multiple secondary servers.

 When the scope argument is applicable, these values are permitted: